SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    If you have already pushed the branch, you can omit the `-u` flag.
 The key thing is that the branch published on GitHub has the up to date set of commits.

-2. [Submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the branch to [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise)
+2. [Submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the branch to [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise).
+   A template is provided to help you describe the purpose of the PR (Bugfix, enhancement, documentation etc), and must be filled out.
+If your PR provides a fix for one or more already reported issues, ensure the `Fixes #<NUMBER>` lines are filled in so that the related issues will be automatically closed when the PR is merged.

 3. The PR will be reviewed by SuperNEMO users and developers as appropriate for the issue addressed.
    The core requirements for acceptance of a PR are: